Transparent dark purple Travel Guide by Insurte logo

 Please note that the information below is specifically for US residents and may vary depending on your country of residency/nationality.

-Which long stay visa you need depends on the purpose of your trip and what you will be doing while you're in Greece.
-Let's give a little bit of background information on Greek visas so you better understand how they work.
+The long-stay visa you need depends on the purpose of your trip and what you will be doing while you're in Greece.

-When it comes to Greece (and all countries in the Schengen area), long stay visas are sometimes called national visas.
-You may also see them listed as "Type D" visas or even"D type".
+Greek long-stay visas are sometimes called national visas.
+You may also see them listed as "Type D" visas or even "D-type" visas.
 Rest assured that these all refer to the same thing: a visa to spend more than 90 days in the Schengen area.

 The most popular visas relate to studying, work, and family reunification (visiting family members or marrying someone living in Greece, just to name a couple of examples).